dlrobson/dotfiles/README.md

 # dlrobson's dotfiles

 This repo contains my dotfiles, and a script to install them.
-It also contains a Dockerfile to create a dev image with the dotfiles baked in.

 ## Install Recommended p10k font